Figure Skate Boot & Blade Care

 Boot Care and Accessories

-Take care of your boots and they will care for your feet – and keep looking good – for a long time.
-Take a few minutes for some simple skate care after each session on the ice.
+Take care of your boots and they will care for your feet.
+Keep your boots looking good for a long time with a few minutes of simple skate care after each session on the ice.

-- First, wipe boots down inside and out because moisture and bacteria from your feet can attack leather and cause mold, mildew and rotting.
+- Wipe boots down inside and out because moisture and bacteria from your feet can attack leather and cause mold, mildew and rotting.

 - Loosen laces and pull the tongue forward to let your boots dry.
 It’s tempting to store your boots in a locker or skate bag immediately after practice, but it is always best to let your skates dry at room temperature.